HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 	I would like to analyze the quantum geometry of the bands, but I do not see any quantum geometry data in the output table of the ``band_structure`` program.
 How can I do this?

 By default, the quantum geometry computations are turned off in the ``band_structure`` program (for speed reasons).
 If you would like to turn these on, or configure the output table in any other way, you can edit the table column selector at ``code/configuration/band_structure.py``.
 Note that the table columns are grouped by computational expense.
-For example, if you would like to output the normalized Fubini-Study metric fluctuations ``std_g_norm``, then you could also output the Brillouin-zone-averaged trace inequality saturation measure ``T``  at negligible additional cost.
+For example, if you would like to output the Fubini-Study metric fluctuations ``std_g``, then you could also output the Brillouin-zone-averaged trace inequality saturation measure ``T``  at negligible additional cost.

 .. admonition:: Question